 We're running a recruitment and training programme to fill up to 10,000 network construction jobs.
 This is all part of CityFibre's mission to bring full fibre Internet connectivity to up to 8 million premises across 285 UK towns and cities.

 Our priority is to provide local jobs for people who live in or near the towns and cities we’ve identified for rollout.
 Full training is provided and once complete, each candidate will be equipped with strong earning potential and long-term career opportunities in a sector that is critical to the UK’s future.

 Who we’re looking for

 We need thousands of people to help build our networks and be part of upgrading the UK’s digital infrastructure.
-Opportunities are available for experienced construction workers as well as those seeking career changes and training opportunities.
-We’re working hard to attract more women and individuals from Black, Asian and Minority Ethnic (BAME) backgrounds, both of which are significantly under-represented in the construction industry.
+Opportunities are available for experienced construction and telecoms workers as well as those seeking career changes and training opportunities.
+We’re working hard to attract more women and individuals from ethnic and socioeconomic backgrounds, as we know women and ethnic minorities are significantly under-represented in the industry.

 Types of roles available

-Full training will be provided for roles including: aerial fibre operatives, underground cabling operatives, fibre engineers and civils operatives.
+Full training will be provided for trainee roles, vacancies for trainee positions can include: aerial fibre operatives, underground cabling operatives, fibre engineers and civils operatives.
 Jobs will be created within CityFibre’s growing pool of network construction partners.
 Each construction partner is responsible for delivering against contracts that will run for up to 7 years.
 This means long term opportunities for those who complete the selection and training process.